Node Inputs

 Available Libraries

 You can import and use a wide range of Python libraries in your function.
-Here are some categories of libraries that you can import:
+Here are the available packages, organized by category:

 • Data Analysis and Manipulation: pandas, numpy, scipy, xarray